haflettjm/bookbot/README.md

-# bookbot
+# BookBot
+***

-boot.dev bookbot project
+A simple boot.dev bookbot project trying to refresh some simple python skills and refamiliarize myself with OOP.

+***